Policy on Students Wishing to Transfer into the College of Medicine

 - They must have academic backgrounds and MCAT scores at least equal to applicants seriously considered by our Admissions Committee for first time entry into one of our freshman classes;

-- They must be registered to take, or will register to take, the United States Medical Licensing Exam (USMLE) Step 1 examination by the end of July of the year in which they seek admission to the UAMS College of Medicine;
+- They must be registered to take, or will register to take, the United States Medical Licensing Examination (USMLE) Step 1 examination by the end of July of the year in which they seek admission to the UAMS College of Medicine;

 - They must meet all Technical Standards for Admission as outlined in the “Bulletin” of the College of Medicine, and as required of all students in the College of Medicine;